fleetdm/fleet/docs/Using Fleet/MDM-commands.md

 The command ID can be used to view command results as documented in [step 4 of the previous section](#step-4-view-the-commands-results).

-The possible statuses for macOS hosts are the following:
+The possible statuses for macOS, iOS, and iPadOS hosts are the following:

 * Pending: the command has yet to run on the host.
 The host will run the command the next time it comes online.
 * NotNow: the host responded with "NotNow" status via the MDM protocol: the host received the command, but couldn’t execute it.
 The host will try to run the command the next time it comes online.